mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/python_algorithms/06_exercise_2.rst

 ==========

-The aim of this exercise is to write a small Python algorithm that is able to print to the results log the first ``n`` numbers of the Fibonacci series.
+The aim of this exercise is to write a small Python algorithm that is able to print to the Messages Box the first ``n`` numbers of the Fibonacci series.
-The series starts with ``0,1`` and then the next term is the sum of the two previous terms.
+The series starts with ``0, 1`` and then the next term is the sum of the two previous terms.

 The algorithm should: